“Jack has been ready for a while, between the ears and under his chest,” said Jamie Jones-Buchanan.

 “Irrelevant of where they are in the comp or what’s going on in the club, they are still a decent side on paper,” he warned.
 “You have to pay them respect for that reason.”

-For Castleford, it is a case of reproducing the controlled performance they produced from the first whistle in the 34-4 win at Belle Vue.
+For Castleford, it is a case of replicating the controlled performance they produced from the first whistle in the 34-4 win at Belle Vue.

 “Thursday’s start was important,” added Radford.
 “If you look at that start compared to the previous week, it really was chalk and cheese.